yqsongGitHub/RENC/README.md

 For each cell-type, the inputs to the RENC methodology are:

 * Required Inputs
- 	* 1. BED file for the genomic coordinate of duplication or region
+ 	* 1. BED files for the genomic coordinate of duplication or region
- 	* 2. BEDPE file for HiChIP
+ 	* 2. BEDPE files for HiChIP
- 	* 3. BED file for transcription start site（TSS）of protein coding genes
+ 	* 3. BED files for transcription start site（TSS）of protein coding genes
- 	* 4. BED file for gene body of protein coding genes
+ 	* 4. BED files for gene body of protein coding genes
 * Optional Inputs
  	* 5. genes or the genomic coordinate in duplications to search; e.g.,"C4BPB","chr1:201970000-202085000"or "C4BPB:chr1:201970000-202085000"